Skip to main content

 Does it work with LangGraph?

 Yes.
-LangGraph nodes call LangChain Tools the same way an AgentExecutor does, so the same `requirePayment` wrapper plugs in unchanged.
-The natural shape is one wallet per LangGraph node that needs to pay; you can also share a wallet across nodes if you want a single budget envelope for a whole graph traversal.
+LangGraph nodes call LangChain Tools the same way an AgentExecutor does, so the same Tool that wraps the x402 client plugs in unchanged.
+The natural shape is one wallet per node that pays; you can also share a wallet across nodes if you want one budget for a whole graph traversal.

 Yes.
-The integration is LLM-agnostic - it wraps the Tool layer, not the LLM layer.
-Anthropic, Mistral, Llama, local models all work unchanged.
-The only constraint is that your LLM has a tool-calling mode that LangChain supports; most modern LLMs do.
+The pattern wraps the Tool, not the LLM, so it is model-agnostic.
+Anthropic, Mistral, Llama, and local models all work.
+The only requirement is that your model has a tool-calling mode LangChain supports, which most modern models do.

-Does the integration work with LangChain agents that stream responses?
+Does it work with agents that stream responses?

 Yes.
-Streaming is the LangChain executor's concern, not the Tool's.
-The wrapper runs synchronously inside one Tool invocation; the streaming output of the wider agent run is unaffected.
-If you want to stream the result of a paid tool itself (e.g. a long-running search), the inner handler can yield chunks and the executor handles the streaming - just like with an unpaid tool.
+Streaming is the executor's concern, not the Tool's.
+The fetch runs inside one Tool invocation; the streaming output of the wider agent run is unaffected.
+If you want to stream the paid tool's own result, the inner handler can yield chunks exactly as an unpaid tool would.

 What happens when LangChain ships a new major version?